Vital Records Online

 Ordering Online with VRO

-Ordering a California birth certificate online with VRO only requires two simple steps:
+Requesting a California death certificate online is quick and easy, involving two simple steps:

 1. Complete the online application and upload your documents.